koriaf/parks-bce-integration-bookable-things/api.rst

   https://integration.ecommerce.np.cp1.parksaustralia.gov.au/api/booking/v0/reservations/

-Also, when doing request user is probably aware of some organisation ID (short number) and having some access credentials (either API token or browser session)
+Also, when doing request user is probably aware of some organisation ID (short number) and having some access credentials (either API token or browser session).

-Note: we don't support pagination yet but it will be done soon, stay alert.
+We suport pagination, objects are usually paginated by 50.

+Current policy allows reservation creator to update number of people/groups after the reservation is confirmed; if this behaviour is a problem for your organisation then please contact us.

+Base workflow

+  * Delivery organisation create bookable thing
+  * Delivery organisation add slots (start-end datetime pair) for the bookable thing
+  * Agent organisation browses bookable things and slots available
+  * Agent organisation places reservations
+  * Delivery org either confirms or denies reservations

 Bookable things
 ---------------

 An example of bookable thing is Tour, School excursion or Tasting event.

+Interesting fields:

+* type - is the bookable offered by the official park organisation or an external partner.
+Informational
+* unit - has possible values "person" or "group" and helps to display on what basis the reservations are accepted.
+Avaiability slots (see far below) can have maximal units per reservation parameter be set (for example, 15 people or 2 groups can attend some event).
+* cost_per_unit - informational field, AUD per single unit.
+* available_to_agents (boolean) - is another organisation can place reservations.
+Set to False if you want to (temporary) stop accepting new reservations.
+The bookable remains visible in the list, but no slots are returned.
+* available_to_public (boolean) - the same logic, but has no meaning while we don't offer the API to public.

 Bookables list
 ~~~~~~~~~~~~~~